CEAS Coordinator and Credential User Information

 Program Tips for CEAS Credential Users

 - CEAS IS A VOLUNTARY PROGRAM and is not intended to place you in harm's way.
 You should only travel when you can with reasonable safety and ONLY as directed by the appropriate company authority for business emergency purposes.

 - Your CEAS credential is solely intended to identify you as an "essential employee" performing essential work for your company.

-- To use your credential, you MUST be traveling for business purposes when "essential travel only" is declared or entering a restricted area where you have a work facility.
+- You MUST be traveling for business purposes when "essential travel only" is declared or entering a restricted area where you have a work facility.

-- You should NEVER self-deploy unless pre-planned to do so or instructed to by company authority.
+- You should NEVER self-deploy unless pre-planned or instructed to by company authority.

 - Always carry a second form of identification and form of company ID

 - Have your CEAS credential with you when travel or access restrictions are in effect.
 You should present your CEAS credentials if challenged by law enforcement authorities while traveling or entering a restricted area.
 You should state your purpose as an "essential employee" and the destination or location of the company facility you are traveling to.

 - Reported misuse of a CEAS card can result in your company's privileges being suspended.